 For supermodel Alessandra Ambrosio, yoga is the most effective body toning technique.
 No matter where is in the world, she will always find ten minutes to practice her relaxation and full body stretch routine.

 As you can see many different people have seen how yoga has seriously changed their lives so, why don´t you give it a try and through on one of Porto Brazil´s spectacular Madeiros Jumpsuits?
 These incredible fitness garments are part of the Beco do Bat collection, a mix between the urban art expressions and the Brazilian shape of the active woman.
-The whole concept is inspired by the street art of Sao Paulo and the Madeiros Jumpsuit is ideal for a total movement and it has a double layer in the breast to provide you with maximum hold.
+The whole concept is inspired by the street art of Sao Paulo and the Madeiros Jumpsuit is ideal for unencumbered movement and it has a double layer in the breast to provide you with maximum hold.
 Choose your favorite color, spread your mat out on the floor and get ready to enter the yoga universe along with Porto Brazil.